KreativeName1/Uno-server/README.md

 - Game logic (card validation, turn management, etc.)

 ## Status
 The project is still in development.
-I haven't tested if the server runs yet.
+The server runs but has not been tested yet.
 The client is not yet implemented.

 ## Future ideas/Improvements/Features
 - Implement a chat functionality